novoda/progression-framework/frameworks/engineering/associate_product_engineer.md

           - "Can explain benefits and rationale of engineering solutions and decisions"
           - "Understands long-term impact of short-term actions, and wider context of small scale projects"
           - "Can hold delivery partners to account within the development process"
-          - "Identifies scope and technical priorities for small scale changes"
+          - "Defines and identifies scope for technical priorities and small scale changes"
           - "Is able to critically assess working practices and can suggest areas for improvement"
       - level: 3
         criteria:
-          - "Proactively identifies tasks that need to be completed, and initiates these without being directed"
+          - "Independetly seeks out tasks that need to be completed and takes initiative without being directed"
           - "Identifies risk and is able to propose mitigation"
-          - "Converts business requirements into project requirements and inputs these into software development specifications on small scale projects"
+          - "Can confidently translate business requirements into project requirements and inputs these into software development specifications on small scale projects"
-          - "Takes responsibility for the successful management of a simple project through to achievement of the expected outcome"
+          - "Takes ownership of the successful management and delivery of a simple project from start to finish"
   - name: "stretch assignments"
     title: "Stretch assignments"
     content: